ultravnc/UltraVNC/cmake/readme.txt

 # Same steps before the cmake invocation as above (# Common Steps cmake invocation)

-# Install PlatformToolset matching to the project files, currently v143
+# Install PlatformToolset matching to the project files, currently v143 for Visual Studio 2022 and v142 for Visual Studio 2019

 set _P=^
   /p:Platform=x64 ^